Akureyri, capital of the North!

 Akureyri is arguably one of the most beautiful towns in Iceland and truly a must visit!
 Whether it be the botanical garden, art museum, the geothermal swimming pool or a stroll down the shopping street, it is certain that you'll find something fun to do.
 The landscape of Eyjafjord and the nearby areas is also absolutely breathtaking and certainly not to be missed, along with the summer sunsets and magical winter sunrises!

-AirIceland provides great flight connections to Akureyri with both the international and domestic airports.
-Total duration of the journey is only about 30-45 min. one way!
+AirIceland provides flight connections to and from Akureyri with the domestic airport in Reykjavík.
+Total duration of a one way journey is only about 30-45 min.

 By renting a car you have the freedom to stop and stretch your legs at any point while driving past the beautiful scenery and sights along the way.
 Driving from RVK-AEY via route 1 is about 4,5 hrs.

 Are you coming into Akureyri via cruise ship?
 Luckily the cruise terminal is within 5 min. walking distance to where our boats depart from at the floating pier behind HOF in the heart of Akureyri.